 I think it’s time for me to replace a whole lot of songs in my playlist.

 3. Music Develops Social and Personal Aspects of Individuals

-There have been studies which show that regular active participation in music making could help in developing one’s social and personal skills.
+There have been studies that show that regular active participation in music-making could help in developing one’s social and personal skills.

 In a study conducted by Broh, it showed that students who participate in musical events are those kids who could effectively communicate with their parents and with the people around them.